SiliconLabs/wifi_combo_applications/SiWx917/wlan/iot-pa-wifi-LWiP_with_EmptyC/readme.md

   #define SERVER_PORT    5001 // Remote server port
   ```

->**Note: Users can update the throughput duration for the server or client by modifying the TEST_TIMEOUT macro.**
+>**Note**: Users can update the throughput duration for the server or client by modifying the TEST_TIMEOUT macro.

 ```
 #define TEST_TIMEOUT     (30000) #30 secs